gabstopper/smc-python/smc/docs/source/getting_started.rst

 From a class hierarchy perspective, this relationship can be represented as:

-Engine ---> Node ---> Layer3 Firewall / Layer2 Firewall / IPS
+Engine ---> Node ---> Layer3 Firewall / Layer2 Firewall / IPS / Firewall Cluster / VirtualL3Engine

 Nodes are the individual engine instances, in the case of single device deployments, there is only one node.
 For clusters, there will be at a minimum 2 nodes, max of 16.
 The :py:mod:`smc.elements.engines:node`